 The Cowling Arboretum is open to public use year round.
 Visitors to the Arboretum are welcome, both from the Carleton community and beyond.
 To maintain the Arboretum for all, please follow these rules:

 - Bikes are allowed only on specifically designated trails in the Upper Arboretum (east of Hwy 19); no bike use is allowed in the Lower Arboretum (west of Hwy 19).
-Limiting biking is necessary to prevent erosion, especially on trails in lower lying areas where ground is too soft to support tires.
-Bikes are restricted from the Lower Arboretum because of ongoing studies by Carleton faculty and students, and to ensure that the Lower Arboretum remains an area for low impact activities.
-Bikes are not allowed while the trails are being groomed for skiing.
+Limiting biking is necessary to prevent erosion, especially on trails in lower lying areas where the ground is too soft to support tires.
+Bikes are restricted from the Lower Arboretum because of ongoing studies by Carleton faculty and students and to avoid bike/pedestrian conflicts.
+Bikes are not allowed anywhere in the Arb while the trails are being groomed for skiing.

-- No motorized vehicles allowed, except for maintenance or emergency.
+- No motorized vehicles are allowed, except for maintenance or emergency.